tmtsoftware/esw-ts/docs/src/main/common/ts-docs.md

-# Type Definations
+# Type Definitions

-Type definations for following can be found by their corresponding links:
+Type definitions for following can be found by their corresponding links:

 - @extref:[All Services](ts-docs:modules/clients.html)
 - @extref:[React Components](ts-docs:modules/components.html)